November 4, 2020

 What are you researching?

 I am working to uncover new metabolic targets to improve the effectiveness of radiotherapy — the oldest and most versatile form of cancer therapy.
-Radiation kills tumors by causing DNA damage and the repair of DNA damage is a tightly regulated metabolic process.
-Over sixty million patients with cancer receive this treatment worldwide, but toxicities associated with radiotherapy limits the deliverable doses and as a result, potential cures.
-Our goal is to better understand the underlying metabolic liabilities that make cancers more or less sensitive to radiation therapy, so we can develop safe and effective radiosensitizers to help boost its effects.
+Radiation kills tumors by causing DNA damage, and the repair of DNA damage is a tightly regulated metabolic process.
+Over sixty million patients with cancer receive this treatment worldwide, but toxicities associated with radiotherapy limit the deliverable doses and, as a result, potential cures.
+Our goal is to better understand the underlying metabolic liabilities that make cancers more or less sensitive to radiation therapy so we can develop safe and effective radiosensitizers to help boost its effects.

 My favorite spot is the round table in the kitchen area outside Ralph’s office.
 That is where postdocs in the institute gather for tea/coffee from time to time.
 Around this table, I’ve had the best conversations and gotten to know these wonderful people whose friendship I treasure.
-In the beginning of my time in the lab, I often brought my list of questions about experiments and ideas and took these opportunities to seek feedback and critique.
-In fact, my research is not only made possible, but also has accelerated on multiple occasions as a direct result of shared expertise, resources and collaboration.
+At the beginning of my time in the lab, I often brought my list of questions about experiments and ideas and took these opportunities to seek feedback and critique.
+In fact, my research has not only been made possible but also has accelerated on multiple occasions as a direct result of shared expertise, resources, and collaboration.
 This is definitely one of the things I have missed the most during social distancing.